DaniilZotin/Construct-2-Summary/README.md

 5. The project architecture is clear
 6. Adapted to different screens

-All these games are commercial, they are either under development or the client has already received them
+All these games are commercial, they are still in development or customers have already received them

-Usually the development of one project takes 3-5 months, most games are written only by me, but some with the participation of more than one developer
+Usually the development of one project takes 3-5 months, sometimes there can be something easy, so it takes a month to fix the bugs, some games were developed or modified only by me, some in a team with developers.

 ## Stack of technologies
 * [![Construct][Construct]][Construct-url]